cephasteom/zen-docs/docs/docs/parameters/index.md

 ```

 ## Parameter Names
-Zen is pretty agnostic about the parameter names you provide - to keep things open for integration with other equipment.
-That said, there's a few [common parameters](/docs/docs/parameters/common-parameters) which you'll use a lot, and others that become active when you've chosen a particular instrument.
+Zen is fairly agnostic about parameter names - to keep things open for integration with other equipment.
+There's a few [common parameters](/docs/docs/parameters/common-parameters) which you'll use a lot and others that become active when you've chosen a particular instrument.
 Common parameter names are listed in the following subsection.
-Instrument specific parameters are listed in the [browser](/docs/docs/instruments) and [app](/docs/docs/instruments-app) instruments section.
+Instrument parameters are listed in [instruments](/docs/docs/instruments).